 The final instalment of the series was broken into two parts.
 It sees Bella and Edward start their lives together, but for some reason, the vampire world is against their union.
 They must fight against the vampire hierarchy and change the rules of the world that have existed for millennia.

 IMDB Score 6.7/10

 I am a fan of the Underworld series, so it is a bit of the shame that this is the only one currently available on Netflix.
 Luckily this is a good one that reveals much about the mythology that underpins the Underworld movies, so is a good starting point.
-We of course get to enjoy the presence of Selene, embodied by the gorgeous and talented Kate Beckinsale, and the significantly less interesting Michael Corvinus, played by Scott Speedmen, that we were introduced to in the first two Underworld films.
-But in this film we also get some amazing acting from Bill Nighly and Zita Gorog as original vampires, and even a cameo from Derek Jacobi (yep, Cadfael).
+We of course get to enjoy the presence of Selene, embodied by the gorgeous and talented Kate Beckinsale, and the significantly less interesting Michael Corvinus, played by Scott Speedman, that we were introduced to in the first two Underworld films.
+But in this film we also get some amazing acting from Bill Nighy and Zita Gorog as original vampires, and even a cameo from Derek Jacobi (yep, Cadfael).

 Underworld Blood Wars (2016)

 The fifth and most recent instalment in the Underworld franchise, Kate Beckinsale returns as the vampire Selene, who is on the run from vampires wanting revenge, on from werewolves who think that she can help them locate Eve, whose blood is the key to creating an army of vampire-werewolf hybrids.
 Theo James makes a welcome addition to the cast in this film that will appeal to any fan of the franchise.